What is the OSADL FOSS Legal Knowledge Database?

 The OSADL FOSS Legal Knowledge Database is a collection of explanations on how to convey FOSS compliantly including many practical recommendations for handling FOSS in everyday's business.
 All answers and legal information provided are worked out in close collaboration with legal experts, especially with our General Counsel Dr. Till Jaeger (JBB Rechtsanwälte).
 Thanks to the many questions submitted by OSADL member companies the collection is continuously growing.

-The OSADL FOSS Legal Knowledge Database consists of FAQ and Legal Assessments.
+The OSADL FOSS Legal Knowledge Database consists of FAQ, Legal Assessments and Legal Memos.

 The OSADL Legal FAQ Collection